UtterDonkey/scratch2js/README.md

 How many script cycles should be run per second (applies to loops only).
 NOTE: A `repeat` loop's CPS cannot be changed after execution has begun.

+#### `touches`
+Returns an array of objects.
+Each object has a `mouseX` and `mouseY` key.
+This is used for when a user on a mobile device taps in multiple places at once.
 ### Sprite Data

 The sprite's object can be accessed through `spriteData` in a function or script.